RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Additional rationale for introducing RAG

 Generally speaking, Retrieval-Augmented Generation (RAG) can \textbf{significantly enhance generalization and robustness in new scenarios simply by updating the retrieval database}, without the need for retraining.
 This provides a cost-effective and convenient maintenance solution for large generative models, avoiding the expensive process of retraining.
 We have also observed similar phenomena in RAGDiffusion.

 RAGDiffusion is trained on upper-body clothing data and has not encountered lower-body garments during training.
-In this testing phase, we collect embeddings and corresponding landmarks for $856$ lower-body items and incorporate them into the external memory database.
-Subsequently, we gather $50$ lower-body in-the-wild clothing samples as a test set, using a ReferenceNet version as a baseline for comparison.
+In this testing phase, we collect embeddings and corresponding landmarks for $856$ lower-body/dress items and incorporate them into the external memory database.
+Subsequently, we gather $50$ lower-body/dress in-the-wild clothing samples as a test set, using a ReferenceNet version as a baseline for comparison.
 The results in~\cref{supp: fig: take place for lower_body} demonstrate that retrieval significantly improves generalization capabilities.

 By injecting the embeddings of lower-body garments along with their corresponding contour landmarks as conditional constraints, \textbf{RAGDiffusion produces accurate results in the lower-body domain, showcasing its strong out-of-distribution (OOD) compatibility}.
 In contrast, the ReferenceNet version is noticeably confused by the concept of lower-body garments and fails to yield meaningful garment structures.
+This is because current generative models necessitate corresponding training data to perform well.
+Other baselines face similar issues. \textit{ReferenceNet requires retraining} with lower-body try-on training data to work effectively on lower garments.
+In contrast, \textit{RAGDiffusion does not need retraining} or expensive try-on training data, as it can achieve results with just standard clothing database update, illustrating its greater flexibility.
+Of course, RAGDiffusion could perform better on lower garments if it underwent training similar to that on upper garments.
 This boost in generalization increases the operational maturity of RAGDiffusion, enabling it to effectively handle various OOD images submitted by users.

+\textbf{Generalization on Extreme Clothing Types.} As RAGDiffusion works with real-world data, we provide more results to showcase how it handles super varied garments—like crazy patterns or funky designs in Fig.~\ref{fig: reb}. \uppercase\expandafter{\romannumeral1}.\textbf{\textit{ Crazy patterns.}} Due to the pattern-level and detail-level faithful generation pipeline (Section 3), RAGDiffusion delivers accurate texture and logos even if the garment has crazy patterns, as shown in Main.
+Fig. 5, 6, and Fig.~\ref{fig: reb}. \uppercase\expandafter{\romannumeral2}. \textbf{\textit{Funky shapes.}} Highly varied shapes pose a significant challenge for all methods.
+Existing methods are nearly impossible to succeed in these scenarios.
+While our model still has a probability of generating distorted shapes, it also produces correct results sometimes, and overall, RAGDiffusion significantly outperforms the baselines.